oyaron/NGSF/readme.md

 The plot shows the input object in red, the SN and Host Galaxy combined templates in green.
 The legend shows the SN type, HG type and percentage contribution from the SN template to the fit.
 On top of the plot the redshift value is indicated.

-## To Run

-Once the parameters have been updated in the `params.py` file the user simply needs to run the script from the `run.py` file.

 ## To run for multiple objects